blurbsupport/hpmor-1/Readme.md

 ## Volumes

 The Harry Potter and the Methods of Rationality series comprises six volumes all together.
 This repository includes a `contents.pdf` and `cover.png` for each volume.
-And each volume costs **between $4 and $7** (plus shiping of ≈ 5).

 [![Volume 1: Harry Potter and the Methods of Rationality](Miscellaneous/cover-1.png)](1%20-%20Harry%20Potter%20and%20the%20Methods%20of%20Rationality/cover.png)